Doug-Wyman/Tempurpedic_Control/README.md

 three zones (upper body, hips and legs).
 If I can find an easy way of implementing these 30 levels I will do so.

-I wish there was a "command line light" entity.
+I wish there was a "command_line platform light" entity.

    Doug